WhylerLab/crosshairCursor/README.md

 # Crosshair and custom Cursor
-A small simple practice for custim cursors or crosshairs.
+A small simple practice for custom cursors or crosshairs.

 ## Authors